-What can we do to mitigate the financial risk of booking wedding vendors if we have to cancel?
+How can we mitigate the financial risk of booking wedding vendors if we have to cancel?

 If you are currently planning for a wedding in late 2020 or beyond, it’s still a good idea to go ahead and book the essential vendors you’ll want to secure in advance.
 The big-ticket, high-priority items such as venue and photographer come to mind.
 You can wait on things like decor and catering until later, when you have an idea of the progression of the situation.
 Be sure to read all contracts carefully for cancellation clauses, refunds of deposits, etc.

 I’m getting married in 2021.
 Should I continue planning my wedding?

 Yes, you should absolutely continue to plan your wedding.
 With these new situations in mind, be sure to ask your vendors for details on their contingency plans in their contracts.

 We’re just getting started planning.
 How should we proceed?

 As you might have noticed, most large wedding expos/bazaars are being canceled, leaving couples with fewer resources to meet and connect with vendors.
 Take your time.
 Do some online research.
 Take advantage of virtual expos to get primed on where to start.
 We recommend checking out the Wedding Hacker Expo as a great place to start!